-- The significant protection gap in Asia; - The transition of US baby boomers into retirement; and - ► The UK 'savings gap' and ageing population in need of returns and income.
+- The significant protection gap in Asia; - The transition of US baby boomers into retirement; and - The UK 'savings gap' and ageing population in need of returns and income.

-We believe that in order to do well for our shareholders we must first do good for our customers.
+shareholders we must first do good for our customers.
 Hence, customers are at the centre of our operating principles.

 Our products are designed to provide peace of mind to our customers, whether that be in relation to saving for retirement, or insuring against the risks of illness or death.
-Satisfied customers are a key driver of our growth as they become our advocates, recommending our products and services to their friends and families.
+Satisfied customers are a key driver of our growth as they become our advocates, to their friends and families.